wavebeem/wavebeem.com/src/blog/2026/review-cyberpunk-2077/index.md

 grew into better.

 Act 2 (17 missions) transitions the game to being about V's "condition", and introduces your terrorist brain pal Johnny Silverhand.
-This hoenstly feels like the "real" game to me, and makes me wish Act 1 was compressed even a little bit.
+This honestly feels like the "real" game to me, and makes me wish Act 1 was compressed even a little bit.
 You _can_ actually choose to skip it, presumably so that you can make a new character who's instantly ready to take on the amazing Phantom Liberty DLC.